Skip to main content

 story12 positive mentions

-• Offers a unique asynchronous turn-based RPG experience that allows for relaxed gameplay with friends.
+• Offers a unique asynchronous turn-based RPG experience that allows for casual play with friends.

-• The game features interesting tactical combat and well-written story elements that enhance the role-playing experience.
+• The game features interesting tactical combat and well-written quests that enhance the tabletop RPG feel.

-• The user interface is clunky and poorly designed for modern resolutions, making it difficult to navigate and enjoy the game.
+• The user interface is clunky and not optimized for modern resolutions, making it difficult to navigate.

-• Limited character customization options and a lack of depth in gameplay mechanics can lead to a feeling of repetitiveness.
+• Limited character customization options and a lack of depth in gameplay mechanics can detract from the overall experience.

 • story